-These models are used regardless of the kind of governance applied to the systems exchanging information.
+The table 5-1 provides a summary of tables A-1 and A-2 along with all the gaps and proposed resolutions for the gaps.
+The models specified in the tables can be used regardless of the kind of governance applied to the systems exchanging information.

-Table 5-1: Implementable Specifications
+Table 5-1: DAF Implementable Specifications Summary